pure-data/pure-data/doc/1.manual/markdown/externals.md

 **Third** is time to search the path relative to the patch.

 **Fourth** it goes to the user added paths, defined at "Preferences => Path".
-An order is also respeccted, from top to bottom.
+An order is also respected, from top to bottom.

 **Fifth** and last, it searches the "standard paths", which includes the 'extra' library provided by the Pd Vanilla distribution.
 Note you